nuscien/trivial/Core/README.md

 ### RSA

-You can convert a PEM (OpenSSL RSA key) or an XML string to the `RSAParameters` struct.
+Convert a PEM (OpenSSL RSA key) or an XML string to the `RSAParameters` struct.

 ```csharp
 var parameters = RSAParametersConvert.Parse(pem);